Help protect the environment and earn grant funds for your neighborhood.

 So, what is a "Green Your Routine Volunteer” right now?

 GYR Volunteers are homeowners’ association (HOA) members that earn grant funds for their associations.
-They work directly with the City Recycling Program Coordinator to promote waste reduction and recycling at home, school, work and play, and they earn points for other sustainability volunteerism as well.
+They work directly with the City Parks & Recreation Sustainability Coordinator to promote waste reduction and recycling in our community and they earn points for other sustainability volunteerism as well.

 Neighborhood associations may appoint one resident or a group of residents to represent the neighborhood to earn dollars for the HOA under the SIG.